kthys-14/Masters-Golf-Predictive-Analytics/README.md

 - Class weighting
 - SMOTE (Synthetic Minority Over-sampling Technique)
 - Cost-sensitive evaluation metrics
+- Provide more details on how you handled the class imbalance.

 This ensures the model can effectively identify players with higher win probabilities despite the rareness of wins in the dataset.